What is cannabidiol?

 Cannabidiol (CBD) is one of over 100 active compounds found in cannabis.
 It belongs to a group of compounds referred to as cannabinoids.
 Tetrahydrocannabinol (THC) is another compound belonging to the cannabinoid group, and is the compound that is most commonly associated with the psychoactive properties of smoking marijuana.
 CBD, unlike THC, is not psychoactive, meaning it does not give users a “high.”
 Several medical uses and benefits have been identified for both compounds, however, CBD is desirable due to it lacking psychoactive properties.1

-What types of diseases can be treated with CBD?
+What symptoms can be improved with CBD?

 According to a study from the British Journal of Clinical Pharmacology in 2013, CBD was found to have anti-inflammatory, antiepileptic, antiemetic, and anxiolytic properties, which could be useful in patients who experience seizures, nausea and vomiting, and anxiety and post-traumatic stress disorders, as well as others.4